zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/ingress-resources/advanced-configuration-with-snippets.md

 ---
+docs: DOCS-592
+doctypes:
+- ''
 title: Advanced Configuration with Snippets
-description: "Snippets allow you to insert raw NGINX config into different contexts of the NGINX configurations that the Ingress Controller generates."
+toc: true
 weight: 1800
-doctypes: [""]
-toc: true
-docs: "DOCS-592"
 ---

-Snippets allow you to insert raw NGINX config into different contexts of the NGINX configurations that the Ingress Controller generates.
-These should be used as a last-resort solution in cases where annotations and ConfigMap entries cannot help.
-Snippets are intended for advanced NGINX users who need more control over the generated NGINX configuration.
+Snippets allow you to insert raw NGINX config into different contexts of the NGINX configurations that NGINX Ingress Controller generates.
+Snippets are intended for advanced NGINX users who need more control over the generated NGINX configuration, and can be used in cases where Annotations and ConfigMap entries would not apply.

-Snippets are also available through the [ConfigMap](/nginx-ingress-controller/configuration/global-configuration/configmap-resource).
-Annotations take precedence over the ConfigMap.
+Snippets are also available through the [ConfigMap]({{< relref "/configuration/global-configuration/configmap-resource.md" >}})

 ## Using Snippets